Shortly before his assassination, Martin Luther King, Jr. initiated his “Poor People’s Campaign.”

 Poverty can be analyzed from either the cultural, religion, location or government perspective, and talking about these factors is in the outset of this article.

 But it won’t be out of place to say that some people are poor because of where they were born, their family background and even as a result of the government/leadership of their home country.

-Nigeria for example has a lot of her population living on less than a dollar a day due to corruption and bad leadership that has plagued the country, a situation where the country’s commonwealth has been stolen by a few set of people and thereby leaving a larger percent of the population poor.
+Nigeria, for example, has a lot of her population living on less than a dollar a day due to corruption and bad leadership that has plagued the country, a situation where the country’s commonwealth has been stolen by a few sets of people and thereby leaving a larger percentage of the population poor.